TnTech-ECE/S25_Team1_MyCapstoneProject/Detail Design/Power System/README.md

 - The battery will connect to a battery management system, which will allow the user to monitor the battery percentage.
 If the test robot is retained, the BMS will be included in the kit.
 - The battery must supply power to:
   - **Raspberry Pi**
     - A Raspberry Pi 4 operates on 5V, but it includes a low-voltage detection system that can trigger instability or unexpected shutdowns if the voltage drops below that threshold.
-      - To account for this, the system will supply a regulated 5.5V to provide adequate margin for any voltage fluctuations.
-    - The Raspberry Pi can draw up to 4A of current, making it one of the most power-demanding components aside from the drive system.
+To account for this, the system will supply a regulated 5.5V to provide adequate margin for any voltage fluctuations.
+The Raspberry Pi can draw up to 3A of current, making it one of the most power-demanding components aside from the drive system.
   - **Arduino**
-    - An Arduino operates at 5V internally, but its input voltage range typically falls between 5V and 12V.
+    - An Arduino operates at 5V internally, but its input voltage range falls between 5V and 12V.
 In this design, the battery voltage is stepped down using a buck converter to provide a regulated 5.1V at 1A.
 This provides ample margin to ensure stable and reliable operation.
   - **Motor Drivers**